 Leading the bill here is a 4.0-litre bi-turbo V8 heart that makes 550hp and a gravity-defying 770Nm of torque.
 All that’s managed by Porsche’s signature 8-speed PDK dual-clutch box to all four wheels, granting a speedy 0–100kph sprint time of 3.6 seconds – quicker than a 911 GT3! – before hitting its 304kph top speed.

 These are respectable figures considering that Panamera Turbo Sport Turismo has considerable two-tonne plus bulk.
 Of course, like any other Porsche, this Shooting Brake is endowed with all right electronic wizardries and hardware that ensures unrivalled agility and control.

 Highlights include massive brakes with six-pot callipers up front, rear axle steering, followed by the presence of things like PASM (active suspension), PDCC Sport (dynamic chassis control) with integrated Porsche 4D Chassis Control System, as well as PVT Plus (torque vectoring) amongst others.

 Want one?
 Well…

 Sadly, this is a still a big ‘maybe’.
-SDAP says that plans are in motion to have the Panamera Sport Turismo officially introduced for the Malaysian market 2018 provided that reception for the model is substantial enough to do so.
+SDAP say that plans are in motion to have the Panamera Sport Turismo officially introduced for the Malaysian market in 2018 provided that initial reception for the model is substantial.

-IF that happens, SDAP revealed that the Panamera Sport Turismo will be offered in three flavours.
-Besides the Turbo featured here, an entry-level Panamera 4 Sport Turismo plus an electrified Panamera 4 E-Hybrid will be offered as well, all at still undisclosed prices.
+IF that happens, SDAP plans to offer the Panamera Sport Turismo in three flavours.
+Besides the Turbo featured here, an entry-level Panamera 4 Sport Turismo plus an electrified Panamera 4 E-Hybrid will be present, all at still undisclosed prices for now.

 In the meantime, you can still ogle over this sleek yet fast and functional shooting brake in the extensive gallery we’ve prepared below.